 Many recipients of Reiki feel a physical sensation like warmth, coolness or tingling; some have experienced colors, visions, sounds or smells.
 It is common for these sensations to continue after a session, as Reiki seems to stimulate healing and sensitivity to energetic surroundings for a varying time after the actual session.

-HOW TO BOOK: Book an Integrated Wellness Massage to experience Reiki with Rachael DeCosta (Reiki II Therapist), Pauline Diaz, Tonya Lumphrey and Beth Anne Loosmore.
+HOW TO BOOK: Book an Integrated Wellness Massage to experience Reiki with Rachael DeCosta (Reiki II Therapist), Pauline Diaz, and Tonya Lumphrey.
 The Reiki Principles Reiki’s founder, Dr. Mikao Usui, specified five principles to guide recipients and practitioners of Reiki in living harmoniously.
 Just for today I will give thanks for my many blessings.
 Just for today I will not worry.
 Just for today I will not be angry.
 Just for today I will do my work honestly.
 Just for today I will be kind to my neighbor and every living thing.

 About Energy Therapies There is an aspect of intangibility with energy work.
 Working with energetic life-force is much different than receiving medical or surgical treatment.
 It requires the active participation of the client and an honest desire to receive.
 Practitioners of therapeutic energy work are not figures of authority empowered to remedy any dysfunction or imbalance with their magic touch; at best they are compassionate guides with the training and ability to be present and attentive with their clients.